estoriadigital/Estoria-de-Espanna-Digital/README.md

 To serve the files in production the contents of the edition/dist directory needs to be copied to the location that will server the edition.

+For the estoria-admin tools to work properly the collation directory in this repository must be sym linked to the data directory in the location serving the edition.

 Referencing
 ----